Joe Abeywickrama: Personal life

-After education, he worked as the Manager of Lellopitiya Co-operative.
+After completing his education, Abeywickrama worked as the manager of the Lellopitiya Co-operative with the support of his brother Allan Abeywickrama, who himself appeared in two Sinhala films.
 In the 1940s he settled in Colombo and started working for Sirisena Wimalaweera's studio Nawajeewana.

+Joe married Pushpa Kumari Karunarathna, the daughter of a civil engineer and architect.
+He first met her while living next door to her family’s home.
+During those days, Joe would often follow her to the temple, hoping for a chance to speak with her.
+With the help of Gamini Fonseka's wife Tina who discreetly exchanged letters between them, their acquaintance blossomed into a romance.
+Joe and Pushpa eventually married and remained together until her death in 2007.
+They had two children: a daughter, Udeni Kumari Abeywickrama, and a son, Channa Abeywickrama.

+Career

+After settling in Colombo he started working for Sirisena Wimalaweera's studio Nawajeewana.
 Initially limited to doing office chores, Abeywickrama eventually became involved in films screened in Ratnapura by the studio.
 He made contacts with film industry insiders while with the studio, and on his leave obtained a role in Devasundari.

-Career

 Abeywickrama began his acting career in stage plays.
 In 1955, he made his film acting debut with a comedy role in Devasundari directed by M.H.
 Munas, a Sri Lankan who made films from India.
 Abeywickrama's first notable role was in Saradama directed by T. Somasekaran as an eccentric police officer who collected ants.
 He obtained the role with the help of his friend Florida Jayalath and considers it to be his first real role and a turning point in his career.
 He was a comedian in all of his early films with some notable roles in the films Sirimalee, Nalangana, Pirimiyek Nisa, Kolamba Sanniya and Daruwa Kageda.
 Then he was invited to play a major role in the film Ranmuthu Duwa in 1962, where he acted with Gamini Fonseka for the first time.
 In 1956, he made a role of "comedy detective" in the film Shri 296 directed by Premnath Moraes.

 In the preceding years, he appeared in many dramatic roles in several critically acclaimed films such as Deepashika, Soldadu Unnehe, Chandiya, Sweep Ticket, Allapu Gedara, Ektam Ge, and Saravita.
 In 1965, he won the award for the Best Actor at the Sarasaviya Awards for his role "Sarayya" in the film Saravita.
 In 1971, he acted in the film Welikathara directed by D. B. Nihalsinghe, where he played the role of "Gorin Mudalali".
 The film received several awards at local film festivals and considered one of the Ten Best Sri Lankan films of all time.
 He also starred in Mahagama Sekera's Tun Man Handiya in 1970.
 His other notable acting came through Getawarayo as "Semaneris", and in Sadol Kandulu as "dumb servant".
 For his role in the film Sadol Kandulu, he later won the Sarasaviya Award for the Best Actor.
 He won forty awards including both international and local film festivals.